sandokandias/pojo-to-spreadsheet/README.md

 // Writer
 ExcelPoiWriter<Employee> writer = new ExcelPoiWriterBuilder<>()
 	.writerMode(ExcelWriterMode.IN_FILE)
 	.excelType(ExcelType.XLS)
 	.excelPath("./employees.xls")
-					.rowSetter(new AnnotationRowSetter<>())
+	.rowSetter(new AnnotationRowSetter<Employee>())
 	.build();

 List<Employee> employees = repository.getEmployees();

 ExcelWriterResult result = writer.write(employees);

-// If you need the name of the files to build a download response for example, you can get it from the result
+/* If you need the name of the files to build a download response for example, you can get it from the result
-// It's a list, because it can break in multi files when your excel file exceed the limit of rows List<String> filesName =result.getFilesName();
+ *  It's a list, because it can break in multi files when your excel file exceed the limit of rows */
+List<String> filesName =result.getFilesName();
 ```